BarisAlbayrakIEEE/StructuralAnalysis/README.md

 Besides, the plugins are not self-contained anymore due to this coupling with the system source file.
 The 1st solution on the other hand provides a type safe solution where the client is only responsible from the self-contained plugins.
 A CMake macro would automatically detect the new types defined by new plugins and regenerate the CS type list source file accordingly.

-**To summarize, for the type definitions, I will continue with:**
-- **The C++ static programming approach with a CMake tool shipped with the SAA which preserves the CS type list compatibility.**

-**Additionally, its worth to note that the static programming would eliminate the need for the type registration.**
-**Hence, we can neglect the previous discussions about the registry.**

 The CMake code would need a custom command to visit all the plugins in the plugins directory:

 ```